The Public Enterprise System

 January 11, 1980

 In Springfield as in every other sizable Illinois city, municipal government had always been a mostly passive partner in the development of local economies.
-That changed in the decades of my active career.
-City halls became very active partners indeed.
+That changed in the decades of my active career, when city halls became very active partners indeed.
 Using novel legal notions concocted for the purpose, they began giving private developers credit, land, and loans.
 Michael Houston, a banker-turned-pol who served as Springfield’s mayor from 1979 to 1987 and again from 2011 to 2015, was an especially aggressive public entrepreneur.
-It was not always the kind of building Springfield needed, and no one ever asked what the taxpayers got in return, but it was what was possible, so that’s what Springfield got.
+The result was not always the kind of building Springfield needed, but few citizens ever asked what the taxpayers got in return, only whether it was possible, so that’s what Springfield got.

 When he was running for mayor of the City of Springfield a year ago, Mike Houston liked to tell people that he would be Springfield's "Number One Salesman."
 Job development is a key to expanding the city's tax base, Houston insisted, as he pledged to bring "a business approach to the conduct of city government.”